 Take care with your headline, which can make or break the appeal of the story.
 Avoid excess capitalization: Only the first word and any proper noun should be capitalized.
-Avoid "breaking" unless it really is, and also avoid click-bait headlines that don't match the story content.
+Avoid "breaking" unless it really is that new and urgent, and also avoid click-bait headlines that don't match the story content.

 Use the page break option from the toolbar in all but the shortest of posts.
 It is our way of inserting a "jump" into the story.
 The page break icon looks like a piece of paper with a corner folded down and a dotted line at the bottom.
-When you have created a good lead-in for the rest of your story, click on that page break icon, and it will be automatically inserted.
+When you have created a good lead-in for the rest of your story--preferably three paragraphs or shorter--click on that page break icon, and it will be automatically inserted.
 Everything above it will show up on the blog page; everything below it will be visible only if a reader chooses to read more/continue reading.
 Paradoxically, adding a story break can help readers decide they want to read the rest of it.
-Otherwise, the wall-of-text or "tl;dr" (too long; didn't read) response can discourage a reader from finishing it.
+Otherwise, the wall-of-text effect can elicit a "tl;dr" (too long; didn't read) response that can discourage a reader from finishing it.
 Plus, it is disruptive to the Recent Stories blog to have very, very long stories posted there in full, instead of having several stories displaying their headlines, story images, and introductory sections.
 The front-page authors show you how the page break can be used to good effect in their stories.

-Tags: Every post must have at least one Tag for it to be published, or even to be able to queue or schedule a post to publish later.
+Tags: Every post must have at least one Tag for it to be published, or even to be able to queue or schedule a post to be published later.